hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/448_lessons_on_bhakti-yoga.md

 ---
-title: 'LESSONS ON BHAKTI-YOGA '
+title: '448 LESSONS ON BHAKTI-YOGA '

 ---

 ## LESSONS ON BHAKTI-YOGA